 We believe publication of the reports and the details behind them (methodology, data sources etc.) should be as open, transparent and expeditious as possible.
-The availability of the report and the tools and techniques to interrogate and analyse the content of the reports and the information upon which they are based, is clearly facilitated by their deposit in a single publically available web-based repository.
-We hope this will be continued.
+The availability of the report and the tools and techniques to interrogate and analyse the content of the reports and the information upon which they are based, is clearly facilitated by their deposit in a single publicly available web-based repository.
+We hope this practice will be continued.

 However, the current chronological listing of reports and the current structure of the website (while perfectly adequate to-date) will soon be overwhelmed by the amount of reports, data and information that will shortly become available.
-The need to compare and analyse comparative information temporally, geographically and in terms of particular characteristics will therefore require more sophisticated recording, classification, and categorizing.
+The need to compare and analyse comparative information temporally, geographically, and in terms of particular characteristics will therefore require more sophisticated recording, classification, and categorizing.
 The functionality and structure of the website will also need to be increased to facilitate greater analytical capacity and capability.
 It would also be helpful if users could have 'notification of updates' for additions to the website (or parts thereof).

-Although question 3 below refers to reporting 'service progress' we would like to see the inspectorate, its website and other activities, promoting and supporting the continuous improvement of the sector and its' services.
-In addition to the publication of reports summarising findings and the anticipated (first) 'State of Fire' report for the government, it would be useful to collect and publish a more detailed, systematic, comprehensive and practical report on innovations, good practice, and improvement initiatives from the first cycle of inspections.
+Although question 3 below refers to reporting 'service progress' we would like to see the inspectorate, its website and other activities, promoting and supporting the continuous improvement of the sector and its' services more broadly.
+In addition to the publication of reports summarising findings and the anticipated (first) 'State of Fire' report for the government, it would be useful to collect and publish a more detailed, systematic, comprehensive and practical report (or reports) on innovations, good practice, and improvement initiatives from the first cycle of inspections.
+We also consider that the site could include links to other websites (Fire Standards Board, CIPFA, LGA APCC etc) with useful analytical tools or information about both fire services and collaborating organisations.
+We note that the new Fire Standards website refers to the development of professional standards, rather than embracing professional and performance standards.

-b) Response to overview questions 3 and 4.
+Response to overview questions 3 and 4